CloudBoltSoftware/cloudbolt-forge/docs/cheatsheet.md

 pwd = ci.password
 ```

-# check to see if a server is ready
+## Check to see if a server is ready
 ```python
 server.wait_for_os_readiness()
 ```

-# run an orchestration hook
+## Run an orchestration hook
 ```python
 oh = OrchestrationHook.objects.get(id=175)
 kwargs = {"server": server}
 oh.run(**kwargs)
 ```

-# how to use a key stored in cloudbolt for running a remote command
+## How to use a key stored in cloudbolt for running a remote command
 ```python
 from common.methods import run_script_on_target_ssh
 content = f"""